dsanekov/UserStorage/README.md

 - Java Core,
 - Spring Boot,
+- Spring Security,
 - Spring Data,
 - Hibernate,
 - PostgreSQL,
 - Swagger.

 ## Web

+First you need to go to the registration endpoint.
+Then pass authorization on the authorization endpoint.
+After authorization, you will receive a token in response.
+Use this token to access other endpoints.
+-/api3/auth/register
+-/api3/auth/authenticate

 You can see the endpoints on the swager page.
 - /swagger-ui/index.html